 ETI-Research was still not interested because this defeated the purpose of using Copper for superior sound quality.
 The next step was to get female connectors made out of Copper.
 This was achieved by rolling flat Copper to make the female connection.
 This still resulted in problems when it came to uniformity because the surface contact area for inserting the male was not consistent and could make the connection unstable.

-Also with these problems was the surface the thickness.
-ETI-Research has found that the best sounding thickness for low voltage connectors was 0.6 mm.Thicker caused influences in sound quality and to thin also caused influences in sound quality.
-We feel that the best connector has the least effect on sound and that is what ETI-Research works to achieve.
+An additional problem was surface thickness.
+ETI-Research has found the best-sounding thickness for low-voltage connectors is 0.6 mm.
+Going thicker or thinner negatively influences sound quality.
+We feel the best connector has the least effect on sound and that is what ETI-Research constantly strives to achieve.

 So we waited until we could manufacture what we felt was simply the best XLR connector on the market.
 The ETI-Research Brio XLR Connector has both the male and female connectors CNC machined with a wall thickness of 0.6mm and Rhodium Plated for excellent durability in long-term usage.